-A leveraged buyout (LBO) is a transaction where a target company is acquired using significant amount of debt.
+LBO Modeling is used to value a leveraged buyout (LBO) transaction where a target company is acquired using a significant amount of debt.
 The use of high leverage increases the potential returns on investors’ equity investments in the long-run.
-An LBO model is usually built in excel to help investors properly evaluate the transaction and realize the highest possible risk-adjusted internal rate of return (IRR).
-Learn more about leveraged buyout in our LBO Model Course.
+An LBO model is usually built in Excel to help investors properly evaluate the transaction and realize the highest possible risk-adjusted internal rate of return (IRR).

 The following steps are essential to building a thorough and insightful LBO model:

-Before building the LBO model, necessary assumptions need to be made on inputs including financing, operating metrics of the business, sources and uses of cash, purchase price allocation, and operating scenarios.
+Before building the LBO model, assumptions need to be made on inputs, including financing, operating metrics of the business, sources, and uses of cash, purchase price allocation, and operating scenarios.

 Before completing the full forecast on the financial statements, a transaction balance sheet needs to be built to show the pro forma balance sheet items after recapitalization.
 The transaction balance sheet lays out the total adjustments and capital structure of the business after the LBO transaction is completed.
 The closing pro forma balance sheet will flow back up to the balance sheet section to drive the forecasts.

-Following the DCF model, sensitivity analysis can be performed to assess how the IRR will be affected when different independent variables change, holding all other assumptions unchanged.
+Following the creation of the DCF model, sensitivity analysis can be performed to assess how the IRR will be affected when different independent variables change, holding all other assumptions unchanged.

 Finally, charts and graphs can be created to present the change in cash flows and the amount of leverage over time.